vulcandigital/silverstripe-search/README.md

 ## silverstripe-search
-This module is a full text search replacement concept for SilverStripe that enables the use of tanks
+This module is a single-line search replacement concept for SilverStripe that enables the use of tanks

 ![Preview](docs/images/example.jpg)